 WATER-RESISTIVE BARRIER.
 A material behind an exterior wall covering that is intended to resist liquid water that has penetrated behind the exterior covering from further intruding into the exterior wall assembly.

-WATER-SUPPLY SYSTEM.
-The water-service pipe, the water-distributing pipes and the necessary connecting pipes, fittings, control valves and all appurtenances in or adjacent to the building or premises.
+WATER SUPPLY SYSTEM.
+The water service pipe, the water-distributing pipes and the necessary connecting pipes, fittings, control valves and appurtenances in or adjacent to the building or premises.

 WET VENT.
-A vent that also receives the discharge of wastes from other fixtures.
+A vent that receives the discharge of wastes from other fixtures.

 WINDER.
 A tread with nonparallel edges.

 WOOD STRUCTURAL PANEL.
 A panel manufactured from veneers; or wood strands or wafers; bonded together with waterproof synthetic resins or other suitable bonding systems.
-Examples of wood structural panels are plywood, OSB or composite panels.
+Examples of wood structural panels are plywood, orientated strand board (OSB) or composite panels.